imoretull/test/README.md

 Issues:
 FEATURES:
 - push to open source gh
-- use default to Age = Established

 - Copy sub header and copy test cases header for user friendly clipboard (medium)
 - Export bundled html (low)
 - AI integration with Claude API?  (risky, at h only)

 BUGS:
 - fix CSS (2 issues) (low)
-- Notes should be replaced by whatever is in tqt file (check this)

 DONE
+- use default to Age = Established (FEATURE)
+- Notes should be replaced by whatever is in tqt file (check this) (BUG)
+- Also if space in Edit Resources, the pills go to next line (FEATURE)
+- Notes has 3 visible sections (Scrum Update, Todo, and Scratchpad) (FEATURE)
+- Drag and Drop anywhere on table a file (FEATURE)
 - shortcut keys - redo (FEATURE)
 - new category test case entries not sorted in csv file (causing id to be off)... adding toward bottom; table ids wrong (BUG)
 - reduce Notes text (BUG)